 Difficult assembly can lead to a wobbly design.

-This bench stands out for its rustproof construction that's reinforced to hold lots of weight.
-Designed to withstand everyday wear and tear without chipping, scratching, or peeling to maintain its attractive, elegant design.
+This attractive bench stands out for its rustproof construction that's reinforced to withstand lots of weight.
+Designed to hold up to everyday use without chipping, scratching, or peeling.

 The vague assembly instructions make this bench difficult to put together.

 Stylish, wobble-free design is built with straightforward assembly and extra hardware that makes it easy to place.
 Decorative, practical outdoor seating.
 Wood that can be painted or stained for a totally customized look.